COVID-19 Vaccine FAQ

 If you were treated for COVID-19 with antibodies or plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you have any questions about getting a COVID-19 vaccine.

-A person is considered fully vaccinated after receiving either the Pfizer or Moderna bivalent COVID-19 dose.
+A person is considered fully vaccinated after receiving the updated COVID-19 dose from Pfizer, Moderna or Novavax.
 This means that:

 Most vaccines take several weeks to build an immune response in your body, and the COVID-19 vaccines are no different.